 What Screaming Frog Free Costs

 $0 for up to 500 URLs.
-The paid version ($259/year) removes the limit and adds some features, but we genuinely don't need it for most projects.
+The paid version removes that limit and adds extra features most projects don't need.

-Best Free SEO Tools 2026: What We Use Across 253K Indexed Pages - architecture
+Best Free SEO Tools 2026: The Stack We Use for Client Projects - architecture

 Google Rich Results Test

-Structured data is how you get those fancy search result features — FAQ dropdowns, star ratings, how-to steps, article metadata.
+Structured data is how you get search result features like FAQ dropdowns, star ratings, how-to steps, and article metadata.
 The Rich Results Test tells you whether Google can actually parse your schema markup.

 How We Use It

-Every time we publish a blog post or create a new page template, we run it through the Rich Results Test.
-For instance, when we wrote our Payload CMS vs Strapi comparison, we validated that the FAQPage schema was rendering correctly.
+We run every new blog post or page template through the Rich Results Test.
+When we published our Payload CMS vs Strapi comparison, we validated that the FAQPage schema rendered correctly.

 Here's what a passing test looks like for FAQ schema: